developmentseed/titiler/docs/intro.md

-`TiTiler` is a python module, which goal is to help user creating dynamic tile server.
+`TiTiler` is a python module, whose goal is to help users in creating a dynamic tile server.
 To learn more about `dynamic tiling` please refer to the [docs](/docs/concepts/dynamic_tiling.md).

-User can choose to extend or use `Titiler` as it is.
+Users can choose to extend or use `Titiler` as it is.

 ## Defaults

-`TiTiler` comes with a default (complete) application with support of COG, STAC and MosaicJSON.
+`TiTiler` comes with a default (complete) application with support for COG, STAC and MosaicJSON.
 You can start the application locally by doing:

 ```bash
 $ pip install titiler[server]